Development of the Hebrew Bible canon: Septuagint

-The Septuagint (LXX) is a Koine Greek translation of the Hebrew scriptures, translated in stages between the 3rd to 2nd century BCE in Alexandria, Egypt.
+The Septuagint (LXX) is a Koine Greek translation of the Hebrew scriptures, produced in stages between the 3rd and 2nd centuries BCE in Alexandria, Egypt.

 According to Michael Barber, the Torah and Nevi'im are recognized as canonical books in the Septuagint, but the Ketuvim appear not to have been definitively canonized yet.
 The translation and editing work might have been carried out by a council of seventy (or seventy-two) elders, known historically as the Men of the Great Assembly (אַנְשֵׁי כְּנֶסֶת הַגְּדוֹלָה), who translated the Hebrew Bible into Koine Greek.
 Nonetheless, the historical evidence supporting the claim is incomplete, with uncertainties about the figures and process involved.
 Barber notes that it is virtually impossible to determine precisely when each of the other books was formally incorporated into the canon, given the complex, gradual process of canonization that varied across different Jewish communities and periods.

 Philo and Josephus (both associated with first-century Hellenistic Judaism) ascribed divine inspiration to the Hebrew Bible translators, and the primary ancient account of the process is the c.
 2nd-century BCE Letter of Aristeas.
-Some of the Dead Sea Scrolls attest to Hebrew texts other than those on which the Masoretic Text was based; in some cases, these newly discovered texts accord with the Septuagint version.
+Some of the Dead Sea Scrolls attest to Hebrew texts other than those on which the Masoretic Text was based; in some cases, these newly discovered texts agree with the Septuagint.